Interesting Facts You Might Not Know About Body Odor

 Foods that cause bad odor

-As said previously, diet has a lot to do with the smell our bodies create, beyond hygiene or the season of the year.
+As we previously said, our diet has a lot to do with the smell our bodies create, beyond hygiene or the season of the year.
 If you have problems with your body odor, it could be due to something you’re eating.
-Pay attention to the foods that cause bad odor.
+Here are some foods that cause bad odor:

 This is an ingredient in junk food.
 Yet another reason (beyond just causing weight gain, high cholesterol, cardiac problems, etc.) for not eating it.
 Hydrogenated oil quickly decomposes and causes poor digestion, causing body odor to increase.

-Pate or sausages are not good for body odor.
-When they decompose (during digestions) they cause stomach acid, heartburn, flatulence, etc. This means that it’s best not to consume them so much, regardless of how much you like them.
+Pate or sausages aren’t good for body odor.
+When they decompose during digestion, they cause stomach acid, heartburn, flatulence, etc. This means that it’s best not to consume them so much, regardless of how much you may like them.

-Excessive milk, yogurt, or cheeses is one of the things that causes bad body odor.
-This is because, according to studies, these products contain a lot of protein (casein) that produces Hydrogen sulfide when it breaks down, which is a favorite for bacteria.
+Eating a lot of milk, yogurt, or cheese is one of the things that causes bad body odor.
+This is because, according to studies, these products contain a lot of protein (casein) that produces hydrogen sulfide when it breaks down.

-One of the reasons you may sometimes smell like “fish”, is because of a genetic disorder known as trimethylaminuria.
-Eggs are one food that causes this, regardless of whether you consume it raw, fried, or in some sort of meal.
+One of the reasons why you may sometimes smell like “fish” is a genetic disorder known as trimethylaminuria.
+Eggs can cause this, regardless of whether you consume them raw, fried, or in some sort of meal.

-Chile, primarily, but other spices as well that are used in cooking, like cardamom, cumin, or curry.
-Opt for more gentle spices, like mint, parsley or basil.
+Chile and other spices that are used in cooking, such as cardamom, cumin, or curry, can cause body odor.
+Opt for more gentle spices like mint, parsley, or basil.

 Especially red meats and fish.
 This is because they take a long time to pass through the digestive tract, causing them to putrefy and release bad odors and toxins.
-They then turn into sweat and flatulence, causing bad odor.
+These toxins turn into sweat and flatulence, causing bad odor.

-Legumes and beans, as well as whole grains, produce methane, hydrogen and carbon dioxide during digestion.
+Legumes and beans, as well as whole grains, produce methane, hydrogen, and carbon dioxide during digestion.
 This means they are food for bacteria and cause bad body odor.
-Do not eat too much of these foods.
+Don’t eat too much of these foods.

-This strong flavor and odor has to “escape” some way.
-Caffeine, on the other hand, produces chemical effects that produce a change in the way the body sweats and the amount it sweats.
+Coffee’s strong flavor and odor has to “escape” some way.
+Caffeine produces chemical effects that cause a change in the way the body sweats and how much it sweats.

-Alcoholic beverages are quickly transported to the blood stream and changes decomposition, accelerating the sweating process, even though the odor may penetrate and could stay around for longer periods of time.
+Alcoholic beverages are quickly transported to the bloodstream and change its composition.
+This accelerates the sweating process, even though the odor may penetrate and could stay around for longer periods of time.